 - Agency: Santa Susana Pass State Historic Park

-- Distance: 3.2 miles
+- Distance: 5 miles

-- Elevation gain: 800 feet
+- Elevation gain: 1,150 feet

-- Suggested time: 2 hours
+- Suggested time: 2.5 hours

-- Difficulty rating: PG
+- Difficulty rating: PG-13 (Elevation gain, terrain)

-- Best season: September – May
+- Best season: October – May

 - Rating: 6

 More than a century ago, the Old Stagecoach Road was the main route between San Francisco and Los Angeles.
 Santa Susana Pass State Historic Park commemorates this legacy while offering a network of trails with nice views of the San Fernando Valley, the Simi Hills and more.
 Clear day vistas include the San Gabriel Mountains, the Verdugos and Hollywood Hills.
 The route described below tours the majority of the park, offering a good workout.
 Hikers short on time can still have an enjoyable visit by climbing to the plaque or picnic area, while several shorter trails that branch off from the main route invite additional exploration.
 Signage may vary (the names on signs don’t always reflect the same names on park maps or on Google Maps) but overall, route finding is fairly straightforward.
 Sadly, the hike loses points due to litter and graffiti, but it still feels surprisingly remote considering its proximity to the Valley.

-Text and photography copyright 2014 by David W. Lockeretz, all rights reserved.
+Text and photography copyright 2018 by David W. Lockeretz, all rights reserved.
 Information and opinions provided are kept current to the best of the author’s ability.
 All readers hike at their own risk, and should be aware of the possible dangers of hiking, walking and other outdoor activities.
 By reading this, you agree not to hold the author or publisher of the content on this web site responsible for any injuries or inconveniences that may result from hiking on this trail.
 Check the informational links provided for up to date trail condition information.